-- 5.1 The principles that FSPOs must adhere to are laid out within the Scottish Regulators' Strategic Code of Practice.
-In addition, the model laid out within the Health & Safety Enforcement Management Model (EMM) will be followed when deciding audit outcomes following a visit. - 5.2 FSPOs are expected to be professional and courteous when engaging with Dutyholders and undertaking audits and must be mindful of conveying a positive image of the service at all times. - 5.3 Audit appointments will be arranged by telephone, by issuing a standard letter detailing the date and time of the audit, and what the audit will entail.
+- 5.1 The principles that FSEOs and AOs must adhere to are laid out within the Scottish Regulators' Strategic Code of Practice.
+In addition, the model laid out within the Health & Safety Enforcement Management Model (EMM) will be followed when deciding audit outcomes following a visit. - 5.2 Fire Safety Enforcement Officers and Auditing Officers are expected to be professional and courteous when engaging with Dutyholders and undertaking audits and must be mindful of conveying a positive image of the service at all times. - 5.3 Audit appointments will be arranged by telephone, by issuing a standard letter detailing the date and time of the audit, and what the audit will entail.
 Dutyholders will also be informed of the likely documentation that will be inspected to allow them to have this collated in advance.
-Should the time or date not be suitable, contact details are provided so a mutually agreed time can be arranged. - 5.4 The audit will commence with the FSPO showing their identification, and asking to speak with the Dutyholder or other appropriately nominated person that can facilitate the audit.
-This can often be the Fire Risk Assessor, General Manager, Owner of the building or another person nominated for the responsibility of overall fire safety within the premises. - 5.5 A discussion and audit of documentation should cover aspects such as the fire safety arrangements in place, the contents of the fire risk assessment (including any outstanding actions arisen from its findings), training (including evacuation), maintenance of fire systems and any fire history or false alarms and unwanted fire alarm signals (UFAS). - 5.6 An inspection of the premises will be undertaken to compare the fire safety risk assessment findings against the hazards and measures in place at the time of the visit.
+Should the time or date not be suitable, contact details are provided so a mutually agreed time can be arranged. - 1.1.
+The audit will commence with the Fire Safety Enforcement Officers and Auditing Officers showing their identification and asking to speak with the Dutyholder or other appropriately nominated person that can facilitate the audit.
+This can often be the Fire Risk Assessor, General Manager, Owner of the building or another person nominated for the responsibility of overall fire safety within the premises. - 5.4 A discussion and audit of documentation should cover aspects such as the fire safety arrangements in place, the contents of the fire risk assessment (including any outstanding actions arisen from its findings), training (including evacuation), maintenance of fire systems and any fire history or false alarms and unwanted fire alarm signals (UFAS). - 5.5 An inspection of the premises will be undertaken to compare the fire safety risk assessment findings against the hazards and measures in place at the time of the visit.
 The detail of the inspection will depend on a number of factors including size, age, access and overall management of the building.
-It is important that a nominated person be available to assist the FSPO, to provide access to restricted or locked areas and to advise on any health and safety issues particular to the building that may be relevant to the inspection. - 5.7 It is likely the process should last between 1.5 and 3 hours although this is a rough guide.
-At the end of the inspection, the FSPO will summarise the findings of the inspection with the responsible person and ensure they fully understand what they are required to do to remedy any deficiencies relating to fire safety and complete a Duty Holder Handover Sheet, leaving a copy with the responsible person listing these deficiencies.
-This will be followed up in writing by the officer within fourteen (14) days.
-Contact details will be provided to the Dutyholder so that they can clarify points or raise concerns following the audit, if necessary. - 5.8 On some occasions, the findings of the audit may result in the need for an action plan to be drawn up and proposed for agreement with the FSPO.
-The officer will explain what this entails and engagement shall continue to ensure progress throughout the period of that plan.
+It is important that a nominated person be available to assist the Fire Safety Enforcement Officers and Auditing Officers, to provide access to restricted or locked areas and to advise on any health and safety issues particular to the building that may be relevant to the inspection. - 5.6 It is likely the process should last between 1.5 and 3 hours although this is a rough guide.
+At the end of the inspection, the Fire Safety Enforcement Officers and Auditing Officers will summarise the findings of the inspection with the responsible person and ensure they fully understand what they are required to do to remedy any deficiencies relating to fire safety.
+This will be followed up in writing by the officer at the earliest opportunity.
+Contact details will be provided to the Dutyholder so that they can clarify points or raise concerns following the audit, if necessary. - 1.2.
+On some occasions, the findings of the audit may result in the need for an action plan to be drawn up and proposed for agreement with the Fire Safety Enforcement Officers and Auditing Officers.

+The officer will explain what this entails, and engagement shall continue to ensure progress throughout the period of that plan.